 The consequences of a network device downtime are multi-fold and a one-stop solution to this is network backup through network backup software.
 A device down time can result in disrupted network connectivity, application unavailability, loss of data, and more.
 This translates to the business as lost opportunity, shaken customer loyalty, damaged reputation, and lowered employee morale.
 The performance of a network device depends on several factors like the device OS upgrades, device configurations and more.
 Out of these, the device configurations are a vulnerable area since they are the part of the device that's more often changed/edited.
 In fact, a staggering 35% of network device down time is caused by man-made configuration errors and software failures due to untimely outages.

-Once the devices in the network are discovered into NCM, the network backup tool or NCM will be able to communicate with the device and fetch their config files.
-Whenever a configuration backup is triggered through network backup software, the current startup and running configuration files in the device will be backed up and stored securely.
-Network Configuration Backup can be triggered in the following ways:
+Once the devices in the network are discovered into NCM, the network backup tool, NCM will be able to communicate with the device and fetch their config files.
+Whenever a configuration backup is triggered through network configuration backup software, the current startup and running configuration files in the device will be backed up and stored securely, providing a perfect network backup solution.
+Network Configuration Manager also supports enterprise network backup solutions.
+Network device Configuration Backup can be triggered in the following ways:

 When a risky change is to be implemented across the network, it is proactive to backup the configuration files to be safe in case of a mishap.
 Having the configurations backups before carrying out a change will prove essential to instantly revert if the change back-fires.
 Network Configuration Manager also called as network backup software or network configuration backup software helps to backup any number of devices or device groups with a single click instantaneously.
 A large number of devices can be selected in bulk and their configuration files can be backed up at any instant using manual backups.